 - Consider if you need to add information such as a map, building name, hours, directions, the name of a nearby intersection or other details to help clients / customers find you.

 - Publicize your move to your clients and customers, in print and online.

 Back to the hair salon.
-When I met with the owner and we had discussed how since all of her printed material had to be re-done because of the old address, I asked her if she’d be open to a minor change to her logo.
-The logo design was not bad she has a family member who is a professional designer in her country of origin.
-However, neither of realized that the acronym that was written across the logo symbols in large letters stood for something quite rude in English.
+When I met with the owner, she was open to a minor change in her logo because all of her printed material had to be re-done because of the old address.
+The logo design was good as a family member is a professional designer in her country of origin.
+However, neither of them realized that the acronym written across the logo symbols in large letters stood for something quite rude in English.
 No one visiting the salon had ever had the guts to tell her this.
 While it was super embarrassing for me to inform her of this, she laughed and hugged me at the end.
-I removed those letters from her logo, there was no need to change the business name since it was just the acronym in the logo.
+I removed those letters from her logo.
+There was no need to change the business name, since it was just the acronym in the logo.
 Best of all, we avoided getting made fun of on Buzzfeed.